ricardoferreirasilva/SpriteSheetPacker/README.md

-# SpriteSheetPacker
+# Sprite Sheet Packer for Bannerlord

-Sprite Sheet Packer is a fully featured tool for combining multiple individual images into a single, efficiently laid out image.
+This is a fork of the original Sprite Sheet Packer tool for Bannerlord.
+This tool generates a Bannerlord sprite-sheet compatible XML file along with the Spritesheet image.

 ![](https://github.com/nickgravelyn/spritesheetpacker/blob/master/images/ToolUI.png)